tharmigaloganathan/ECE9069-Presentation-2/README.md

 [used to manage high traffic applications, load balancing] at the very basics: a load balancer, but also... firewall, tls inspection, offload, authentication

+Even if you aren't running an F% BIGIP device, if you have some sort of javascript library that is linking to some website that is behind and F5 device, you could be vulnerable as well
+  Solution: subresource integrity, its a hash?

 ### CVE Timeline